-Remember, real estate copy is an important part of the sales process, so make sure the listing agent you hire is someone who is investing the time to make your home sound worthy of grabbing a buyers attention.
+Remember, real estate copy is an important part of the sales process, so make sure the listing agent you hire invests the time to make your home sound worthy of grabbing a buyers’ attention.

 Additional Home Selling Articles Worth a Look